moogah/react_redux_apollo_testing/README.md

 );
 ```

-The `MockedProvider` let's us create an array of query responses that will be returned when our query object passes in a `request` with matching variables:
+The `MockedProvider` lets us create an array of query responses that will be returned when our query object passes in a `request` with matching variables:
 ```javascript
 const greetingQueryMock = [
   {